yh1198015532/inet/tutorials/fingerprint/doc/first.rst

 The fingerprint test tool uses .csv files to run fingerprint tests.
 A line in the .csv file defines a simulation run by specifying the working directory, command line arguments, sim time limit, fingerprint+ingredients, expected result, and tags.
-The result can either be PASS, FAIL or ERROR.
+The result of one fingerprint test can either be PASS, FAILED or ERROR.
+A test results in FAILED if the calculated fingerprint differs from the one in the .csv file; it results in ERROR when there was an error during the simulation.

 ..
 By default, the fingerprint test tool runs all simulations defined in .csv files in the current folder.TODO later The set of simulations can be filtered with the ``-m`` command line option.

 When run without arguments, the fingerprint test tool runs all tests in all .csv files in the current directory.
-A specific .csv file to run can be selected with the first argument.
+Specific .csv files to run can be selected with the first argument.
 Also, the set of tests to run can be filtered with the ``-m`` command line option, by providing a regex expression that is matched against all information in the .csv files.

+The fingerprint test tool runs tests concurrently by default, using all CPU cores.

 .. which matches regex?
 TODO.